ahmedawad250/laravel_nodejs_redis_realtime/readme.md

 ## Installation (Laravel 5.x)
 First You should run composer to install packages

 >composer install
 or
 >php composer.phar install

 Second install nodejs https://nodejs.org/en/

-after finish install nodejs open command window and run following command to install node packages express-redis-socket.io >npm install -go to public/redis-server folder and click on redis-server.exe to run redis
+after finish install nodejs open command window and run following command to install node packages(express-redis-socket.io)

+>npm install

+*go to public/redis-server folder and click on redis-server.exe to run redis

--go to public/nodejs folder and open command window and run following command to start nodejs >node server.js
+*go to public/nodejs folder and open command window and run following command to start nodejs >node server.js

 open two browser and call project url and try to send message and you can see the message appear in another browser